Maximophone/notion_md_converter/DEV_LOG.md

 Okay, we have implemented the front matter to properties conversion; it's all working, but we are still missing a few properties.
 So the next step will be to handle relations roll-ups - basically all the remaining properties in Notion.

 Also, a little problem that needs to be solved is that for the files property, we actually need to save two things: the name and the URL.
 At the moment, we only save the URL.
 So, we need to figure out how to handle this.

+## 2025-08-25
+I need to start keeping track of the features from Notion that are not available in the API.
+These are things that we will never be able to turn into Markdown.
+The first one I noticed was the formatting of numbered_lists.
+In Notion, you can decide what symbol you use at each level of a numbered_list, and deviate from the default.
+You could, for example, create a list like this:
+a. first level is a letter
+    1. second level is a number
+But the API will not tell you about this.
+It will just return a numbered_list without any information about the symbol that was used.

+These features that the API does not cover should probably be listed in the README.
+I wanted to be very clear about what this library can and cannot do.